 Helping students gain Digital and Analytical skills that the market demands is aligned with UNR’s land-grant mission to promote practical education.

-To be a culturally responsive academic profession, I must continually learn and grow.
-The University of Nevada Reno’s values of “Every member of the Pack treated with dignity and respect,” and its unifying motto of “omnia Pro Patria” (“All for our country”), provide ample motivation to grow in this space.
+Lastly, to be a culturally responsive academic professional, I must continually learn and grow.
+The University of Nevada Reno’s values of “Every member of the Pack treated with dignity and respect,” and its unifying motto of “omnia Pro Patria” (“All for our country”), provide ample motivation to create leaning communities where the teachers and students continually learn and grow by respectfully interacting and engaging with each other.

 The online Master of Science in Business Analytics (MSBA) from the University of Nevada, Reno can help you tap into the power of big data to drive smarter business and managerial decisions.
 You’ll develop a solid, in-depth understanding of blockchain, AI and other cutting-edge technologies helping to define the future of business.